 Using the skillet place butter until melted.
 Next add a slice of keto bread, layering the cooked spam and then add a slice of cheese, followed by another slice of keto bread.
 Cook the spam sandwich as you would a grilled cheese, flipping when your bread is perfectly toasted.

 As for cheese for your spam sandwich, we suggest a gouda or cheddar cheese.

 Keto Daily Answers Is Spam Keto Question

 Praise that we can eat this deliciousness while on keto.
 That’s it for this Keto daily post.
-Let’s hope we answered your are almonds keto question and gave you all the details that you wanted to (and maybe a little TMI) on all things in regards to almonds.
+Let’s hope we answered your is spam keto question and gave you all the details that you wanted to (and maybe a little TMI) on all things in regards to spam.